calm-palm/cotm-randomizer/README.md

 18. "Skip Cutscenes": Cutscenes will proceed without dialogue.
 19. "Skip Magic Item Tutorials": Magic Items will no longer provide guidance on item use when obtained.
 20. "Nerf Roc Wing": Roc Wing will be less effective while Double or Kick Boots have not yet been obtained.
 Read the guide below for details.
+21. "Add Battle Arena Music": Music will be added to the Battle Arena.
+This could cause framerate drops in certain rooms.

 # "Nerf Roc Wing" guide: